How church communities are coping with COVID-19.

 Self-isolating and other vulnerable residents are able to request assistance with obtaining shopping and medical supplies, and these are always being picked up by other residents.
 It is also allowing social discourse and helping to combat loneliness which is highly important for those in the community living alone.
 Additionally, Carlton residents continue to phone one another regularly, attempting to be supportive to others during the stressful time.

 This is the first time in a century the UK is tackling a pandemic of this scale.
 It may seem that the lockdown has meant that work to achieve the goal of making churches more fit and welcoming to a wider community has stalled.
 However, this moment of pause is enabling churches to reflect on the things that matter most to them and their communities.
 Eventually, the coronavirus will retreat and the whole country will get into the ‘re-imagining’ mode.
 The post-crisis period for churches is an opportunity to relaunch their plans of reconnecting with communities.
 The ability to reconnect successfully with communities and a wider population depends on how well churches adapt to the lockdown.
 The time to reimagine churches is now.

 The Social Ideas Podcast: old churches, new spaces

 Cambridgeshire in the UK is home to more than three hundred churches, the majority of which are hundreds of years old; and, in this episode of The Social Ideas Podcast, we hear from the team involved with the REACH Ely project.

-The three-year project aims to help communities make fuller use of their historic churches, going beyond a just being a place of worship and becoming a space for the wider community.
+The 3-year project aims to help communities make fuller use of their historic churches, going beyond a just being a place of worship and becoming a space for the wider community.

 The Cambridge Centre for Social Innovation and the Diocese of Ely are working together to determine community values, needs and opportunities to ensure a win-win outcome for communities and sustainable future of historic church buildings.